Round Table Conferences (India): First Round Table Conference (November 1930 – January 1931)

-The Round Table Conference officially inaugurated by His Majesty George V on November 12, 1930 in Royal Gallery House of Lords at London and chaired by the Prime Minister.
+The Round Table Conference officially inaugurated by George V on November 12, 1930 at Royal Gallery House of Lords in London and chaired by the Prime Minister.
 Ramsay MacDonald was also chairman of a subcommittee on minority representation, while for the duration his son, Malcolm MacDonald, performed liaison tasks with Lord Sankey's constitutional committee.
 One of the foremost advisers was Sir Malcolm Hailey, an Indian civil servant with thirty years experience.
 The leading Liberal on the committee, Lord Reading was "well aware of the troubles which might arise if and when India became independent."
 Clement Attlee, who served on the Simon Commission, wanted an early resolution but was baulked by the Conservatives in government until 1945.
 Sir Samuel Hoare wrote the cabinet a memo recommending a federal formula for the Government of India to "make it possible to give a semblance of responsible government and yet retain the realities and verities of British control."
 The idea was proposed by the princely states and other Liberal Indian leaders including Sir Tej Bahadur Sapru would welcome it.
 The minority Labour government hoped to win the support of Liberal and Conservative colleagues in parliament for a "responsive" Indian government at central and provincial levels and a conservative legislature.

 The eight British political parties were represented by sixteen delegates.
 There were fifty-eight political leaders from British India and sixteen delegates from the princely states.
 In total 74 delegates from India attended the Conference.
 However, the Indian National Congress, along with Indian business leaders, kept away from the conference.
-Many of them were in jail for their participation in Civil Disobedience Movement.
+Many of them, including Gandhi, were in jail for their participation in Civil Disobedience Movement.
+Their boycott doomed the conference to failure.
 Lord Irwin made a controversial statement declaring that India should be eventually granted Dominionship.
-After a discussion in Delhi in December 1929, Gandhi had refused to attend the London meetings.
-In accordance with the law the Viceroy arrested Gandhi sending him to prison.
-However the Mahatma's presence would prove vital for the conference success.
-The culmination of events were settled by the Gandhi–Irwin Pact (1931).
-A chastised Gandhi wanted the peaceful end to civil disobedience demanded by the Viceroy and his Council.
-Lord Irwin was triumphant but the Simon Commission had failed to gauge the determination of Indian opinion to ultimately bring independence.
-The Conservatives were disgusted: "the whole conference was manipulated and manoeuvred by the Socialist Party, said Sir Winston Churchill, "to achieve the result they had set before themselves from the beginning, namely the conferring of responsible government at the centre upon Indians."
+The Conservatives were disgusted: "the whole conference was manipulated and manoeuvred by the Socialist Party", said Sir Winston Churchill, "to achieve the result they had set before themselves from the beginning, namely the conferring of responsible government at the centre upon Indians."